Disabled parking permit: United Kingdom

-General exceptions

-The Great Britain Blue Badge scheme does not apply to parking away from public roads and local authority car parks, with the general concessions often not recognised at ports, airports and railway stations unless the operators have provided voluntary parking privileges.
+Great Britain's Blue Badge scheme does not apply to parking away from public roads and local authority car parks, with the general concessions often not recognised at ports, airports and railway stations unless the operators have provided voluntary parking privileges.

-Parking Maps

-Until 2010 Directgov provided a service that covers country wide customised maps for Blue Badge Holders with different base colours reflecting councils policies on Blue Badge Holder's parking.
-In addition to council policies this service also pin pointed the location of different features specific to disabled community.
-There are a few dedicated Blue Badge sat-navs available, mainly from the specialist sat-nav company Navevo.
-See BBNav publicity for a likely list of integral features.

-Since the cessation of the directgov service maps have been provided by online services such as the crowd-sourced BlueBadgeParking.com which also provides free Sat-nav downloads.
+Until 2010 Directgov provided a service that covered country-wide customised maps for Blue Badge Holders with different base colours reflecting councils' policies on Blue Badge parking.
+In addition to council policies this service also pinpointed the location of different features specific to disabled community.
+There are a few dedicated Blue Badge sat-navs available, mainly from the specialist company Navevo.
+Since the cessation of the directgov service maps have been provided by online services.

-Some Local Authorities, may use their own information and resources to help provide information for Blue Badges users.
+Some local authorities may use their own information and resources to help provide information for Blue Badges users.
 Nottingham City uses a popular map base.

-Misuse and Abuse

-Misuse and Abuse of Blue Badges in the UK can incur fines of up to £1,000.

-Between 01 April 2020 and 31 March 2021 prosecutions for misuse of the blue badge scheme were supported by specific or general policies in 74% of local authorities (110 authorities) in England.
-Of those without a policy, 50% are planning on implementing one in the future.

-In England, there were 698 reported prosecutions in the year ending March 2021.

-A drop of 49% in prosecuted badges may relate to the effects of the coronavirus (COVID-19) pandemic on citizen behaviour, local authority enforcement practices, and resources availability.
+Misuse and abuse of Blue Badges in the UK can incur fines of up to £1,000.
+Between 1 April 2020 and 31 March 2021, prosecutions for misuse of the Blue Badge scheme were supported by specific or general policies in 74% of local authorities (110 authorities) in England.
+Of those without a policy, 50% were planning on implementing one in the future.
+In England, there were 698 reported prosecutions in the year ending March 2021, a drop of 49% in prosecuted badges that may have related to the effects of the coronavirus (COVID-19) pandemic on citizen behaviour, local authority enforcement practices, and resource availability.

-In England, 4,396 badges in the year ending March 2021 were reported to be lost or stolen.
-Of these, 76% were reported to be lost, and 24% were stolen.
+Blue Badge fraud remains a significant issue, particularly in London, where the number of fines for misuse has risen in recent years.
+In 2023, 6,415 Penalty Charge Notices (PCNs) were issued for Blue Badge-related offences, a 25% increase from 5,132 in 2022.

+In addition to enforcement by local authorities, investigations into Blue Badge fraud are carried out by *The National Agency for Blue Badge Fraud Investigations*, *National Agency for Blue Badge Fraud Investigations* (BBFI), which works with councils to detect and prevent misuse and prosecute those exploiting the scheme.
+BBFI has also been involved in raising awareness of Blue Badge theft, contributing to a parliamentary motion to address the issue and improve enforcement efforts.

+Previously, the Department for Transport (DfT) was responsible for reporting Blue Badge fraud statistics.
+However, BBFI has now taken over the role of publishing and reviewing these statistics, providing up-to-date data on misuse and enforcement actions.

+The Disabled Persons' Parking Badges Act 2013 gave a number of additional powers to local authorities and police to reduce fraudulent usage of Blue Badges.